canonical/kafka-k8s-operator/docs/how-to/h-upgrade.md

 Before upgrading the unit, the charm will check whether the upgrade can be performed, e.g. this may mean:
 1. Checking that the upgrade from the previous charm revision and Kafka version is allowed
-2. Checking that other external applications that Kafka depends on (e.g. Zookeeper) are running the correct version
+2. Checking that other external applications that Kafka depends on (e.g. ZooKeeper) are running the correct version

 Note that these checks are only possible after a refresh of the charm code, and therefore cannot be done upfront (e.g. during the `pre-upgrade-checks` action).
 If some of these checks fail, the upgrade will be aborted.
 When this happens, the workload may still be operating (as only the operator may have failed) but we recommend to rollback the upgrade as soon as possible.